 Once upgraded, this section of Wakely Road will be an off-road shared path that can be used by more people.
-It will provide a better connection from Newlands and the northern suburbs to the Hutt Road shared path and, in future, to the Wellington–Hutt Valley link.
+It will provide a better connection from Newlands and the northern suburbs to the Hutt Road walking and biking paths and, in future, to the Wellington–Hutt Valley link.

-This is one of a series of changes to improve connections and make it safer and easier for people to get to the central city by bike, and help to create a better cycling network.
+This is one of a series of changes to improve connections and make it safer and easier for people to get to the central city by bike.